rerobots/docs/pages/hardshare/intro.md

 Remote users do not necessarily have rerobots accounts.
 The kinds of access that are possible depend on the permissions assigned by the owner.

-## Lifecycle of Instances

-The time during which a user has exclusive access to a workspace deployment is known as an [instance](/intro).
-The process of requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company:

-1. Someone requests access using the unique ID of the workspace deployment.
-2. The remote user is connected through a container that you host locally.
-3. Their input/output can be constrained according to filter rules.
-For example, the "reboot" command is dropped, while getting sensor data is accepted.
-4. The instance is terminated when the remote user is done.
-(If needed, you can force termination at any time.)

-The lifecycle of instances is illustrated below.
-In summary, every instance begins at `INIT` and can be used when `READY`.
-If there is an error during initialization, the instance is marked as `INIT_FAIL`.
-While `READY`, the instance can be terminated (that is, permanently stopped), either automatically when it expires or manually by the user or owner.

-For details, read the [rerobots introduction](/intro).

-{% image src="/figures/instance-lifecycle.svg" alt="diagram of instance lifecycle" maxWidth="400px" /%}

 ## Interfaces Around Instances